Mirandadaa/mica-gd300/lectures/proj-book-cover.md

 # Project 4: Animated Book Cover Design

-Choose a book that time and motion plays a big role and design an animated cover for it.
+Choose a book, in which time and motion plays a big role, and design an animated cover for it.
+The book can be of any genre, including novel, essay, history, science, etc.

 ## Requirements